themacexpert/memora/docs/getting_started.md

     filter_out_memory_ids_set={'4b9df118-fa11-4e29-abfd-3b02587aa251'}
 )

-# recalled_memories: [{"memory_id": "uuid string", "memory": "Jake's wife Sarah is due on December 15th", "obtained_at": "iso timestamp"}, {"memory_id": "uuid string", "memory": "Jake and Sarah are pretty confident the baby’s a girl but will confirm at the next ultrasound.", "obtained_at": "iso timestamp"}, ...]
+# recalled_memories: [{"memory": "Jake's wife Sarah is due on December 15th", "obtained_at": "iso timestamp"}, {"memory": "Jake and Sarah are pretty confident the baby’s a girl but will confirm at the next ultrasound.", "obtained_at": "iso timestamp"}, ...]

+# memory_ids: ["uuid string", "uuid string", ...]
 ```